nimbus154/ftp471/README.md

 [The source code for project is available on GitHub](https://github.com/nimbus154/ftp471).

+Please note that this project has only been tested in Linux.
+The `ls` command will not work in a Windows environment.

 ## Dependencies
 You will need to install these two programs in order to build and run ftp471:
  * JDK 7